Friday, June 05, 2020

 We would come back to The Flower Pit and immediately tie

-the roses with mom's cooking twine upside down from
+the roses with Mom's cooking twine upside down from

-nails we pounded in the walls.
+nails we pounded into the walls.

 They would dry in the hot playhouse for over a week while we